xpgram/advance-wars/src/00 - Todo List.md

 - [ ] That message is instantiated later when it's relevant by a turnstate or BoardEvents which will have a reference to assets (camera).

 - [ ] COAffectedTiles
+  - [ ] Do some drafting to confirm visual style before implementation.
+  - Source game does *not* show all player's CO ranges.
+I would like to change this, I think.
+But with caveats:
+    - Do not show CO range on tiles hidden by Fog of War
+    - Do not show CO range at all if CO unit is hidden by Fog of War
   - [ ] Tiles reflect whether they are affected or not visually.
     - [ ] Tiles do this *and* indicate by which player they are affected.
   - [ ] MapSquare is refactored to allow for a list of players which affect it.